carlospolop/DDexec/README.md

 Use this program to execute shellcodes and binaries in memory.
 Arguments:
     -h Print this help
+    -o Path to the output file with the final payload to execute in the victim.
     -d Path to the victim dd binary (you should download it from the victim).
 Find it with 'command -v dd' Required.
     -l Path to the victim libc (you should download it from the victim).
 Find it with 'ldd `command -v dd` | grep libc | cut -d' ' -f3'.
 Required with mode "retsled".
     -H LHOST to receive the meterpreter